Is 7 Hours of Sleep Enough? What Science Says for Most Adults

 Protect deep NREM with a cool, dark room

-Core body temperature must drop 1–2°C to initiate deep slow-wave sleep.
-A room temperature of 16–19°C (60–67°F) is optimal.
-Even partial light exposure suppresses melatonin and reduces deep sleep duration.
+Core body temperature must drop 1–2°C to initiate and maintain deep slow-wave sleep.
+A room temperature of 60–67°F (15–19°C) is scientifically optimal.
+Even partial light exposure at night suppresses melatonin and reduces deep NREM duration — blackout curtains or an eye mask are high-ROI investments.

 05

-Average sleep onset takes 14 minutes.
-If you want 7 hours of actual sleep, you need to be in bed by 7h 14m before your wake time.
-SmartSleepCalc automatically adds this buffer to every calculation.
+The average adult takes 14 minutes to fall asleep after lights-out.
+If you want 7 full hours of actual sleep, you need to be in bed with lights off 7 hours and 14 minutes before your wake time.
+SmartSleepCalc automatically adds this buffer to every calculation for accurate results.

 Want to make your 7 hours count?
 Find the exact bedtime that aligns your sleep with complete 90-minute cycles — so you wake naturally refreshed, not mid-cycle and groggy.